Child labour in Africa: Madagascar

 Children are common in small scale mines of Madagascar.
-Some children are involved in salt mining, quarry work, gem and gold ore collection.
+Some are involved in salt mining, quarry work, gem and gold ore collection.
 About 58% of children in these mines are younger than age 12.
 According to IPEC, Child labourers in these mines usually come from families who are in precarious economic situation.

 According to a United States-based 2010 report, about 22% of Madagascar children aged 5–14, or over 1.2 million work.
 Another French based group suggests Madagascar child labour exceeds 2.4 million, with over 540,000 children aged 5–9 working.
 About 87% of the child labour is in agriculture, mainly in the production of vanilla, tea, cotton, cocoa, copra (dried meat of coconut), sisal, shrimp harvest and fishing.
 Malagasy children engaged in domestic service work an average of 12 hours per day.

 Several internationally funded efforts were involved in Madagascar to help reduce and prevent child labour.
 However these stopped, after the government change following 2009 coup, because much of the funding from international donors, including the African Union, European Union, World Bank and the United States, was suspended.